By Helen Booth

 Both of you get an additional £150,000 tax-free to use against the value of your home, but only if you leave it to your children or grandchildren.
 This means for the financial year 2019-20, couples can pass on up to £950,000 tax-free.
 For others, the figure is £475,000.

-Next year, the residence nil rate band is set to rise to £175,000.
-This allowance can be transferred to your spouse or civil partner if it hasn’t been used up, which means by 2020-21, you could leave your family a combined estate of up to £1 million tax-free.
+From April 2020, the residence nil rate band is set to rise to £175,000.
+This allowance can be transferred to your spouse or civil partner if it hasn’t been used up, which means you will be able to leave your family a combined estate of up to £1 million tax-free.
 If you’re not married, but live with your partner, he or she cannot benefit from these tax advantages.

 Only after you deduct all inheritance exemptions will the 40% rate come into effect.
 And you can cut this to 36% if you leave at least 10% of your estate to charity.